jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (f)
   (g) an amount paid by a foreign investment PIE to a notified foreign investor under section HM 44B (NRWT calculation option) to the extent to which the amount represents the fully imputed portion of a dividend and the related supplementary dividend derived by the PIE.
 Calculation of amount of tax
-(2) The amount of tax is calculated using the formula— dividend payment × 0.3.
+(2) The amount of tax is calculated using the formula—dividend payment × 0.3.

 ### RF 9 When dividends fully imputed or fully credited
 When this section applies
 (1) This section applies for the purposes of sections RF 8, RF 10, and RF 11B to determine the extent to which a dividend is fully imputed or fully credited for FDP.
 Fully imputed
-(2) The extent to which a dividend is fully imputed is calculated using the formula— (imputation credit amount + supplementary dividend amount) × 1 − tax rate tax rate.
+(2) The extent to which a dividend is fully imputed is calculated using the formula—(imputation credit amount + supplementary dividend amount)×1 − tax ratetax rate.
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) imputation credit amount is the amount of an imputation credit attached to the dividend:
   (b) supplementary dividend amount is the amount of a supplementary dividend payable under subpart LP (Tax credits for supplementary dividends) for the dividend:
   (c) tax rate is the basic rate of income tax set out in schedule 1, part A, clause 2, (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits) for the tax year in which the dividend is paid.
 Fully credited for FDP
-(4) The extent to which a dividend is fully credited for FDP is calculated using the formula— FDP credit amount tax rate.
+(4) The extent to which a dividend is fully credited for FDP is calculated using the formula—FDP credit amounttax rate.
 Definition of items in formula
 (5) In the formula in subsection (4),—
   (a) FDP credit amount is the amount of FDP credit attached to the dividend: